bugzilla/bugzilla/docs/en/rst/api/core/v1/attachment.rst

                             otherwise.
 creator           string    The login name of the user that created the
                             attachment.
-flags             array     Array of objects, each containing the information
+creator_detail    object    An object containing detailed user information for
-                            about the flag currently set for each attachment.
+                            the creator.
+To see the keys included in the user detail object, see :ref:`rest_single_bug`. flags             array     Array of objects, each containing the information about the flag currently set for each attachment.
                             Each flag object contains items descibed in the